yEAh-Games/docs-collection/_docs/advertising/about.md

 **All advertising is automatically paid for via Yollars from your yEAh Games account's connected Yank account.**

-{% include alert.html type="Try taking out a loan if you can't afford a purchase!" title="Info" content="The Yank of yEAh Games offers loaning services to anyone, regardless of their credit score.
+{% include alert.html type="success" title="Try taking out a loan if you can't afford a purchase!" content="The Yank of yEAh Games offers loaning services to anyone, regardless of their credit score.
 Simply visit the Yank's website, the Yank docs, or our Discord server to learn more." %}

 #### Pricing
 ##### **Banner**